annotatedtmg/annotatedtmg/tmg/martial.md

 The day of reckoning is coming \\
 Faster than anyone here realizes \\
-And our love is like Jesus but worse \\
+And our love is like Jesus, but worse \\
 Though you seal the cave up where you've lain its body \\
 It rises \\
 It rises